Wumpf/blub/README.md

 The last computed error and iteration count is queried asynchronously, in order to display a histogram in the gui and make informed choices for selecting the error tolerance, max iteration & error evaluation frequency parameters.

-## Implicit Density Projection
+### Implicit Density Projection

 For improved volume conversation & iteration times Blub implements a "secondary pressure solver" that uses fluid density instead of divergence as input.
 A video + paper can be found [here](https://animation.rwth-aachen.de/publication/0566/).
 I found that it improves the quality of the simulation tremendously for large timesteps (I typically run the simulation/solver at 120hz).

 Compared to what is described (to my understanding) in the paper I made a few adjustments/trade-offs:
 * For computing densities, neighboring solid cells are assumed to have a fixed (interpolation kernel derived) density contribution instead of sampling it with particles
 * No resampling for degenerated cases

-TODO: Note a few more details.
-TODO: Recently fixed some major bugs, some things are a bit incomplete right now - WIP
+* No Push Boundaries (more details below)

 To my knowledge this is the only publicly available implementation as of writing (I asked the authors for a look at their reference implementation but didn't get a reply.)

-### Push Boundaries
+#### Push Boundaries

 _Stopped using Push Boundaries in favor of dropping signed distance fields.
-Last use of Push Boundaries is at tag INSERT-TAG_
+Last use of Push Boundaries is at tag `last-use-of-push-boundaries`_

 Push boundaries as described in the paper are a bit challenging for a GPU implementation as they require to store the maximum penetration into a solid cell, thus requiring in theory another vec3 volume with data that needs to be written atomically.
 This displacement is clamped to the length of the cell (as in the paper) allowing us to accurately enough encode this value in a 32 bit value.